astronomer/docs/astro/deployment-metrics.md

 ### Workers / Schedulers

 These metrics contain information about the Kubernetes Pods running your workers and Schedulers.
-Different worker and Scheduler Pods will appear on these charts as differently colored lines.
+Different worker and scheduler Pods will appear on these charts as differently colored lines.

 ![Worker analytics in the Cloud UI](/img/docs/analytics-workers.png)

 #### Available Metrics

 - **CPU Usage Per Pod (%)**: This metric graphs a worker's peak CPU usage over a given time interval.
 The maximum allowed CPUs per Pod as defined in **Worker Resources** appears as a dotted red line.
-Different worker/ Scheduler Pods will appear on this chart as differently colored lines.
+Different worker/ scheduler Pods will appear on this chart as differently colored lines.

     This metric should be at or below 90% at any given time.
 If a Pod surpasses 90% usage, the line in the graph will turn red.

 - **Memory Usage Per Pod (MB)**: This metric graphs a worker's peak memory usage over a given time interval.
 The maximum allowed memory per Pod as defined in **Worker Resources** appears as a dotted red line.
-Different worker/ Scheduler Pods will appear on this chart as differently colored lines.
+Different worker/ scheduler Pods will appear on this chart as differently colored lines.
 This metric should be at or below 50% of your total allowed memory at any given time.

     This metric should be at or below 90% at any given time.
 If a Pod surpasses 90% usage, the line in the graph will turn red.